-The Training Division of the State Fire Marshal's office of Nebraska is the state designated firefighter training and certifying authority for the state.
-By statue the Training Division offers training to all fire departments in the state FREE of charge.
-Training is based on the National Fire Protection Association (NFPA) standards as they apply to firefighting and related skill sets.
+The Training Division of the State Fire Marshal's office of Nebraska is the state designated firefighter training and certifying authority for the state of Nebraska.
+By statue, the Training Division offers training to all fire departments in the state FREE of charge.
+Training is based on the current edition of the National Fire Protection Association (NFPA) standards as they apply to firefighting and related skill sets.